Fill your College Details

 6 min read

 Kubernetes is also called as K8.
-It is a powerful tool that helps automate the deployment, scaling, and management of applications using container orchestration.
+It is an effective tool that facilitates the automation of container orchestration-based application deployment, scaling, and administration.
 The term Kubernetes comes from a Greek word meaning ‘captain,’ ‘helmsman,’ or ‘governor.’
 The tool distributes application workloads across the Kubernetes cluster and programs container networking requirements.
 Also, it distributes persistent volumes and storage to containers.
 Consequently, businesses love to use Kubernetes to build and run modern apps, which ultimately leads to higher demand for Kubernetes developers.

 This demand or requirement has also developed opportunities for Kubernetes developers to take jobs in prominent and famous tech companies in the US.
 This article will give you a detailed guide to preparing your Kubernetes interview questions and answers